TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/Syntax/Introduction.rst

 Furthermore 'myProperty' has its own two properties, 'firstProperty' and 'secondProperty' with a value each ([value 3] and [value 4]).*"

-The TYPO3 CMS backend contains tools that can be used to visualize the tree structure of TypoScript.
+The TYPO3 backend contains tools that can be used to visualize the tree structure of TypoScript.
 They are described in the relevant section further of the two using reference documents :ref:`TypoScript Reference <t3tsref:typoscript-syntax-typoscript-templates>` and